 Is Brown Rice or White Rice Better For You?

-Rice is a considered a classic in many diets.
-It’s a simple ingredient and a quality source of carbohydrates.
-Brown rice is seen as a healthy whole grain choice, whereas white rice is often viewed as a processed, refined grain, that should be avoided.
-Considering both types of rice often come from the same grain are they truly that different?
-Here are all the facts to consider when deciding if brown or white rice is best for your diet.
-In this article, we have put these two popular grains head to head to see how they stack up when it comes to the following categories:
+Rice is a common ingredient that transcends cultures, flavor profiles and diet types.
+In healthy diets, brown rice is viewed as a healthier whole grain choice, whereas white rice is viewed as a refined and processed grain that should be avoided on a diet plan.
+Since both types of rice often come from the same grain are brown rice and white rice really that different from each other?
+In this post we put brown and white rice head to head to see how they compare in categories:

 Difference Between Brown and White Rice

-Because many claim processed foods are “bad” for you and that whole grains are better than refined grains, most will automatically assume brown rice has more benefits than white.
-The truth is – rice is not a heavily processed food, to begin with, and the real differences between the two types of rice might surprise you.
+There is a negative stigma surrounding processed foods and processed that whole grains are better than refined grains, most will automatically assume brown rice has more benefits than white rice.
+However, rice is not a heavily processed food, and the differences between the two types of rice rice may be surprising.

 How is Rice Processed?

-The next step of milling removes the bran layer, leaving only the soft interior that we know of as white rice, which is technically a “refined grain” item at this point.
+2) The next step of milling removes the bran layer, leaving only the soft interior that we know of as white rice, which is technically a “refined grain” item at this point.
+Actually, this type of processed white rice is preferable for people following a inflammatory bowel disease diet plan since more processed foods are less likely to trigger flares.
+Anybody with damaged intestine can benefit from a more refined food.

-Sometimes, the entire grain (hull intact) is parboiled prior to milling.
+At times the grain (hull intact) is parboiled prior to milling.
 This process involves soaking the rice in water and steaming it under intense pressure, making the rice hold together better during milling, but can also push nutrients from the bran layer into the kernel – leaving more nutrition in the white, fluffy interior.
-(2) This is why the processing of rice can affect the nutrition.
+(2) This is why the processing of rice can affect the nutritional value.

-Definition: Parboiled rice goes though a process where the rice is soaked in water and is pressure steamed.
+Definition: Parboiled rice was already partially cooked.
+This rice is soaked in water and is pressure steamed.
 This can push nutrients from the bran layer into the kernel, resulting in a more nutritious white rice.
+Parboiled rice has faster cooking times since it was already pre-cooked.

-Overview of brown vs white rice: Neither white or brown rice are considered heavily processed food.
+Neither white or brown rice are heavily processed.
 Both are naturally gluten-free and don’t contain any added ingredients or preservatives.

 Brown vs. White Rice Nutrition